Randomized Dimensionality Reduction for k-means Clustering: Experiments

 \section{Experiments}

-This section describes a preliminary experimental evaluation of the dimensionality reduction algorithms presented in this work.
+This section describes a preliminary experimental evaluation of the feature selection and feature extraction algorithms presented in this work.
 We implemented the proposed algorithms in MATLAB~\cite{MATLAB:2011} and compared them against a few other prominent dimensionality reduction techniques such as the Laplacian scores~\cite{HCN06}.
 Laplacian scores is a popular feature selection method for clustering and classification.
 We performed all the experiments on a Mac machine with a dual core 2.8 Ghz processor and 8 GB of RAM.

 Our empirical findings are far from exhaustive, however they indicate that the feature selection and feature extraction algorithms presented in this work achieve a satisfactory empirical performance with rather small values of $r$ (far smaller than the theoretical bounds presented here).
-We believe that the relatively large constants that appear in our theorems (see e.g., Theorem~\ref{thm:second_result}) are artifacts of our theoretical analysis and they can be certainly improved.
+We believe that the large constants that appear in our theorems (see e.g., Theorem~\ref{thm:second_result}) are artifacts of our theoretical analysis and can be certainly improved.